 If using a highly compressed video with a low keyframe amount, the CPU demand is much higher and this may result in glitchy or sluggish playback in Live.
 Re-encode the video at a higher keyframe amount (every frame or every two frames at least).

 Video cannot be imported (Windows)

 First install one of the recommended codec solutions above.
 If the issue persists, make sure that you are running Live as Administrator.
 Running Live as Administrator will make sure that any Media File import access rights are correctly designated.
 Follow this guide to run Live as Administrator.

 Live crashes while importing video (Windows)

-Make sure one of our recommended codec solutions are installed, if necessary try both but uninstall each one before trying the other.
+Make sure one of our recommended codec solutions is installed, if necessary try both but uninstall each one before trying the other.
 If the crashes persist, convert the video format to one of our recommended formats for optimal playback (above).

 Video works only in the 32-bit version of Live (Windows 7)